Alliedium/awesome-software-engineering/README.md

 2. [:film_strip: \[rus\] Refactoring lectures by FoxMinded](https://www.youtube.com/playlist?list=PLmqFxxywkatR5zj5M4WdUyyKyLoJSZZrQ)
 3. [:scroll: \[eng\] The Art of Refactoring: 5 Tips to Write Better Code](https://medium.com/better-programming/the-art-of-refactoring-5-tips-to-write-better-code-3bc1f6f7689)
 4. [:scroll: \[eng\] Code Refactoring Best Practices: When (and When Not) to Do It](https://www.altexsoft.com/blog/engineering/code-refactoring-best-practices-when-and-when-not-to-do-it/)

+### Science
+1. [:scroll: \[eng\] Software Engineering Research Methods: A curated collection of literature for philosophy of science and research methodologies with a focus on software engineering](https://xjreb.github.io/swe-research-methods/)

 ## UML & noUML